xddxdd/blog/source/_posts/en/article/modify-website/an-elegant-scripture-of-safety-generator.lantian/index.md

 The Most Simple Version
 -----------------------

-Since I'm using the Hexo static site generator, I created a new template file `ping-an-jing.ejs` in the `layout` folder of my theme, and insert the following code at appropriate position:
+Since I'm using the Hexo static site generator, I created a new template file `ping-an-jing.ejs` in the `layout` folder of my theme, and insert the following code at an appropriate position:

 ```javascript
 <% site.tags.forEach(tag => { %>